Moses and Ministry

-Our Executive Committee affirmed a goal of $20,000 for the Impact Mobile Associational Missions Offering.
-This is one way for churches to teach about Associational Missions and help church members know why we give and work cooperatively.
+Our Executive Committee affirmed a goal of $20,000.
+This offering is one way for churches to teach about Associational Missions and help church members know why we give and work cooperatively.
 The emphasis dates are during Associational Missions Week each May, but we can adapt the materials to reflect ANY date that works better with your church calendar.
 Please use this opportunity to teach the importance of Cooperative Missions and the impact we are having in Mobile County and across the planet.
-Visit mobilebaptists.org for more information and downloadable resources.
+Visit mobilebaptists.org/mba-impact-offering-materials for more information and printable materials.

 Recent figures indicate that 15% of churches have been impacted by a trusted leader who embezzles money from a church.
 Wise stewardship requires each church to establish financial guidelines to protect against the growing number of offering collectors, counters, church staff and treasurers who are stealing or incorrectly processing money from the church.